 So here we are in heaven where God sits on his throne, and the “sons of God” present themselves alongside Satan.
 To me, this is a picture of the fallen angels walking behind their leader, Satan.
 Those who believe they are the “sons of Seth” have to reconcile how in the world those human souls made it to heaven and why Satan enters among them.

-Here’s the big problem.
-The “old testament saints” did not go to heaven.
-They went to “Paradise” or “Abraham’s Bosom”, not the third heaven where God is seated.
-The sons of Seth could not have presented themselves to God in heaven, because they simply were not there.
+Another big problem is that the “old testament saints” did not go to heaven.
+They went to “Paradise” or “Abraham’s Bosom,” not the third heaven where God is seated.
+Neither the sons of Seth nor the Faithful Few could not have presented themselves to God in heaven, because they simply were not there.

 Angels, however, were.